 As Halloween approaches, people start to talk about all things spooky.
 To us, however, there’s nothing spookier than some marketing horrors we see that send shivers down our spine.

 Don’t panic if you recognize yourself in any of these.
 Understanding what these scary marketing errors are is the first step.
-Use this as guidance on how to avoid errors and start creating awesome holiday marketing campaigns this season – save the scaries for Halloween!
+Use this as guidance on how to avoid errors and start creating awesome holiday marketing campaigns this season – save the scariest for Halloween!

-Halloween Marketing Ghoul #1: Not Segmenting Your Email List
+1 | Not Segmenting Your Email List

 What is email segmentation?
 In brief, it’s sending targeted emails to smaller groups on your list, who have been divided by specific characteristics.
 This is the closest you’ll get to personalized emails without sending each subscriber an individual message (if only, right?!).